Economic Growth in our Community

 Technology Transfer and Commercialization Clinic

-A newly-established technology transfer and commercialization clinic in the College of Business Administration has provided a new opportunity for Niagara University to assist with the economic development of the region.
+A technology transfer and commercialization clinic in the College of Business Administration has provided a new opportunity for Niagara University to assist with the economic development of the region.
 The clinic was created to assist local companies with moving new scientific discoveries from the laboratories into the commercial marketplace.
 Niagara’s tech transfer clinic is part of a statewide network of similar entities that provide specialized assistance with the commercialization of new technologies.
 This year, the clinic worked with MMC Lipid BioServices, Inc., a local biotech company, to research how to commercialize a patent-pending technology that shows promise in improving the delivery of therapeutic drugs in the systems of cancer patients.